New York City 3 Day Trip Guide at Christmas

 We have always wanted to see New York City at Christmas time so this year, older, wiser and having saved for this trip, we went back.
 So many of the shops and storefronts get elaborately decorated for Christmas and we wanted to see it for ourselves.
 I think age and experience have made New York City a less intimidating place for us to visit.
 Some of the worries and stereotypes of the city we have not found to be true.
 Some of those being: it’s so expensive, it’s dangerous or the driving is terrible.
 Driving in and out of New York City was a breeze and everything about this trip was hassle and stress free.

 Here is a full break down of our big picture plan, intenery and budget for our three days in New York City.
-You can use this information to plan your own trip and easily swap activities in and out that are to your liking.
+You can use this information and these tips to plan your own trip and easily swap activities in and out that are to your liking.

 Four Steps to Create a Big Picture Plan